smunir2001/Java-Programming-Masterclass/ReadMe.md

     * every instance has it's own copy of an instance variable.
     * every instance can have a different value (state).
     * instance variables represent the state of an instance.

+## Working with Images
+Images are described by a width and a height, measured in pixels, and have a coordinate system that is independent of the drawing surface.

+Common tasks when working with images:
+* loading an extern GIF, PNG, JPEG image format file into the internal image representation used by Java 2D.

+* directly creating a Java 2D image and redering to it.

+* drawing the contents of a Java 2D image onto a drawing surface.

+* saving the contents of a Java 2D image to an external GIF, PNG, or JPEG image file.

+Two main classes that we must learn about to work with images in Java:
+* The __java.awt.Image__ class is the superclass that represents graphical images as rectangular arrays of pixels.

+* The __java.awt.image.BufferedImage__ class, which extends the __Image__ class to allow the application to operate directly with image data (for example, retrieving or setting up the pixel color).
+Applications can directly construct instances of this class.
+    * Since __BufferedImage__ is a subclass of __Image__ it can be rendered by the Graphics and Graphics 2D methods that accept an __Image__ parameter.